entisys360/guidelines/shell/styleguide.md

 ## Guidelines

-See Google styleguide linked below.
+Refer to the Google shell styleguide linked below.

 ## Ammendments, exceptions and conflicts